popoloni/multi-agent-researcher/IMPLEMENTATION_TODO.md

-# Multi-Agent Researcher - Implementation TODO Plan
+# Multi-Agent Researcher and Documenter - Implementation TODO Plan

 ## 🎯 **OBJECTIVE**
+Implement a system able to reverse enginner a source doe base into a useful documentation explaining what the source code does following this complete happy path:
+1. GitHub repo selection →
+2. clone and download →
+3. index the repo  →
-Implement the complete happy path: GitHub repo selection → download → index → documentation generation → documentation access → documentation-aware chat with both local (Ollama) and remote (Anthropic) LLM support.
+4. complete documentation generation →
+5. documentation access →
+6. documentation-aware chat with both local (Ollama) and remote (Anthropic) LLM support →
+7. over internet multi agents research functionality

 ## 📊 **CURRENT STATUS SUMMARY**